python/pyperformance/README.rst

     run                 Run benchmarks on the running python show                Display a benchmark file
     compare             Compare two benchmark files
-    list                List benchmarks of the running Python list_groups         List benchmark groups of the running Python venv                Actions on the virtual environment
+    list                List benchmarks which run command would run list_groups         List all benchmark groups
+    venv                Actions on the virtual environment

 Common options